-Reasons for completion/discontinuation will be reported on the Completion/Discontinuation CRF, including: completed, screen failure, adverse event (e.g., death), discontinuation by subject (e.g., lost to follow-up, dropout), study terminated by the MAH, or other (reason to be specified by the investigator).
+Reasons for completion/discontinuation will be reported on the Completion/ Discontinuation CRF, including: completed, screen failure, AE (eg, death), discontinuation by subject (eg, lost to follow-up, dropout), study terminated by the MAH, or other (reason to be specified by the investigator).
 Regardless of the reason, all data available for the subject up to the time of completion/discontinuation should be recorded on the appropriate CRF and will be used in the analysis and included in the study report.

-In the event of subject discontinuation due to an AE, clinical and/or laboratory investigations performed as part of the evaluation of the event will be reported to the MAH.
-Details of the outcome may be reported to the appropriate regulatory authorities by the responsible party.
+In the event of subject discontinuation due to an AE, clinical and/or laboratory investigations performed as part of the evaluation of the event will be reported to the MAH/MAH's representative(s).
+Details of the outcome may be reported to the appropriate regulatory authorities by the MAH/MAH's representative(s).